 In Germany, you can find a Ratskeller in many historic town halls.
 Ratskeller are a result of the fact that town halls often had a communal wine or beer cellar.
 For storing tithes, as bonded warehouses, or perhaps just for the personal stock of the aldermen.
 Councillors' cellars are usually traditional inns and offer good home-style cooking.
 This name also exists in the U.S.A., in areas with many German immigrants.

 The term Underground restaurant on the other hand, though a valid translation, typically means something different.
 Such restaurants are not subterranean, they are part of an underground or illegal network of a supper clubs or closed door restaurants.
 Operated out of someone's home, they generally bypass local zoning and health-code regulations, and of course the tax.
-Advertised by word of mouth they are becoming increasingly popular, but if they are not under-ground we do not list them.
+Advertised by word of mouth they are becoming increasingly popular, but if they are not under-the-ground we do not list them.